techpro-studio/iOSAppArchitecture/README.md

     }
   ```

+### Presenter
- - <Name>Presenter - abstraction for Presenter.
+ Abstraction for Presenter.
 It has default implementation.
   It contains a logic of the presentation.
 It has the bindings for input and output.
   Presenter contains structures called (ViewModels) as well as plain types, ready to use in View.